Atlas-OS/docs/includes/abbreviations.md

 *[VBS]: Virtualization Based Security
 *[VRR]: Variable refresh rate
 *[WSL]: Windows Subsystem for Linux
-*[AME Wizard]: A tool that is used to strip components and apply tweaks live on a Windows Install.
+*[AME Wizard]: A tool that is used to strip components and apply tweaks live on a Windows Install *[OEM]: Original Equipment Manufacturer
+*[OS]: Operating System